chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 ChiselStage.emitVerilog(new BadRegConnect)
 ```

-While there is no construct to "strip direction" in Chisel3, wrapping a type in `Output(...)` will
+While there is no construct to "strip direction" in Chisel3, wrapping a type in `Output(...)`
-coerce the direction to `Output` (even if the input is bidirectional).
+(the default direction in Chisel3) will
+set all of the individual elements to output direction.
 This will have the desired result when used to construct a Register:

 ```scala mdoc:silent